Laser treatments for rosacea and redness.

 If you look up “lasers for rosacea,” you will see a lot of chat about the YAG laser.
 While the YAG is a great multitasking device, both building collagen, and helping with spider veins, I can tell you from personal experience that its impact on diffuse redness and rosacea is underwhelming.

-V-beam is far more effective at handling diffuse redness and capillaries that lie near the surface because it targets them with a specific wavelength of light.
 When you look at reviews, however, you will see that only about half think that the treatment was worth it and that you can only expect a 20% decrease in redness.

 I could be wrong, but I feel like Candela, the company that manufactures the laser, dropped the ball when it came to creating recommended treatment protocols.
 What I mean by this is, when they began selling the laser to derms and plastics, I am sure that they trained the techs on how to use it and for what conditions to utilize it for, but I suspect that they didn’t make any recommendations for how to space out follow up appointments.
 Hear me when I say, THE KEY TO V-BEAM SUCCESS IS APPOINTMENT SPACING.